 Take Action at Home and Reduce the Risk of Flooding

-The City of Windsor is reminding residents that taking action at home can significantly reduce the risk of basement flooding in our community.
+With significant rainfall in the forecast, the City of Windsor is reminding residents that taking action at home can significantly reduce the risk of basement flooding in our community.

 What can individual homeowners do?